patrickmellinger/real-time-air-monitor/README.md

 <p>If you're looking for ideas on what to add, here are a few suggestions: </p>

-* A Real Time Clock (RTC) module, and a time-of-day animation
+* A Real Time Clock (RTC) module, and a time-of-day animation.
-* A scrolling text marquee that changes based on sensor input
+* A scrolling text marquee that changes based on sensor input.
-* Add some buttons, and a digital pet that reacts to user input AND environment effects
+* Add some buttons, and a digital pet that reacts to user input AND environmental conditions.
-* Add a wireless network adapter and a GPS, so the Arduino can look up the sea-level pressure on its own
+* Add a wireless network adapter and a GPS, so the Arduino can look up the sea-level pressure on its own.

 ## Understanding the data
 ### VOCs